ChrisserDev/Dashboard-Wireframe/README.md

 # Personal Dashboard (Chrome Extension)

+## Overview

-## Overview:
+## Functionalities

+### Dynamic Background:

+The website sets its background dynamically using a random nature-related image fetched from the Unsplash API.
+This provides a visually appealing and dynamic user experience.

+### Weather Display

+The website fetches weather data based on the user's geolocation using the OpenWeatherMap API.
+It then displays the weather icon, temperature, and city name on the webpage.

+### Cryptocurrency Information:

-  This code implements a simplified version of a Chrome extension inspired by the Momentum extension.
-It creates a dynamic new tab experience with background images fetched from Unsplash, a clock that updates in real-time, and displays weather information based on the user's geolocation.
-Additionally, users can select a cryptocurrency from a dropdown menu to view real-time market data, including the current price, 24-hour high, and 24-hour low.
+Users can select a cryptocurrency from a dropdown menu ("crypto-coins"), and the website fetches and displays real-time information about the selected cryptocurrency using the CoinGecko API.
+The information includes the cryptocurrency logo, name, current price, 24-hour high, and 24-hour low.

-## Here's a breakdown of key features:

-### Background Image:

-  Fetches a random nature-themed image from Unsplash and sets it as the background for the new tab.

-### Clock:
+### Real-Time Clock:

-  Displays the current time in a clean and centered format.
-The time updates every second.
+The website displays the current time, updating every second.
+This is achieved using the setInterval function to update the displayed time at regular intervals.

+## Coding concepts used

+### Asynchronous JavaScript (Promises):

+Promises are used for handling asynchronous operations, particularly in fetching data from external APIs.
+The fetch function returns a Promise, and the .then() and .catch() methods are used to handle the results or errors.

+### DOM Manipulation:

+JavaScript is used to manipulate the Document Object Model (DOM).
+The fetched data is used to dynamically update the background image, weather information, cryptocurrency details, and other elements on the webpage.

-### Weather Information:
+### Event Handling:

-   Uses the user's geolocation to fetch real-time weather data from OpenWeatherMap.
-   Displays weather information, including an icon representing the weather condition, temperature in Celsius, and the city name.
+Event listeners are used to handle user interactions.
+For example, the dropdown selection triggers a function to fetch and display cryptocurrency information.

-### Cryptocurrency Data:
+### Interval-Based Updates:

-   Provides a dropdown menu where users can select a cryptocurrency (Bitcoin, Ethereum, Tether, Solana, Litecoin).
-  Fetches real-time market data for the selected cryptocurrency using the CoinGecko API.
-  Displays the cryptocurrency logo, name, current price, 24-hour high, and 24-hour low.
+The setInterval function is used to repeatedly execute the getCurrentTime function, ensuring that the displayed time is updated every second.

+### Context API (React):

+The use of the useContext hook and the creation of a CartContext suggest the use of React's Context API for managing global state related to the shopping cart.
+This allows components to access and update the cart state without prop drilling.

+### React Hooks (useState, useEffect):

+React hooks such as useState and useEffect are used to manage state and handle side effects, respectively.
+State is used for managing cart data, weather information, and other dynamic content.
+Conditional Rendering:

 ### Error Handling:

-  Handles errors gracefully, displaying a default background image and author information if Unsplash or cryptocurrency API requests fail.
+The code includes error handling for API requests.
+If there is an error while fetching data from external APIs, the website provides a default background image and author information, ensuring a more robust user experience.

-### Styling:
+### CSS Styling:

-Applies a visually appealing and responsive layout with a dark theme, using the Poppins font.
+CSS is used for styling the webpage, including responsive design using media queries.
+Specific styles are applied based on different screen sizes to enhance the user experience on various devices.